About Glossary of Terms in Composites

 Broadly considered synonymous with nondestructive inspection (NDI).

-An uneven surface somewhat resembling that of an orange peel; said of injection moldings that have unintentionally ragged surfaces.
+An uneven surface somewhat resembling that of an orange peel.
+Commonly used to describe undesirable surface finish for gel coat or paint, also said of injection moldings that have unintentionally ragged surfaces.

 The time a prepreg is exposed to ambient temperature, namely, the total amount of time the prepreg is out of the freezer.
 The primary effects of our time are to decrease the drape and tack of the prepreg while also allowing it to absorb moisture from the air.